GEMTASK/shared-components/react-desktop/public/webdav/Let's Build a Language.md

 ### The Language

-The language we're going to build in this tutorial will support integers, mathematical operations with precedence, sub-expressions using parenthesis, and defining and calling functions with one argument.
+The language we're going to build in this tutorial will support integers, mathematical operations with precedence, sub-expressions using parenthesis, and defining and calling functions.
 Variables, other than function parameters, if/else conditions, loops, etc. are out of scope for this tutorial.

 Examples of our language: `(2 + 3) * 4` &nbsp; `(x => y => x + y) 2 3`